andyfry01/startupinamonth/_posts/2021-05-07-what-i-learned-pt-1.md

 My advice to you if you're trying to figure out whether to launch or whether to hold back: launch now!
 It doesn't need to be a hard launch, the product doesn't even need to be finished.
 By launching in any capacity, you'll gain so much insight into your product by watching people use it.
 You might never gain this perspective otherwise, and understanding how others will see it is and use it is vital to your success.
 It will go on to inform future iterations of the product, and you'll feel better knowing that you're playing with a fuller deck of cards.

 So just launch!
 You'll be glad you did 😊

+Check out [part 2 of this series](/what-i-learned-pt-2/) for more lessons learned.

 ## One last thing